avivcarmis/avivcarmis.github.io/_posts/2023-07-03-the-tragic-death-of-inheritance.markdown

 ---
 **TL;DR** - this is a story about how I felt forced to give up inheritance and object-oriented programming, and still missed it for a very long time.
 And why now, half a decade later, I believe that inheritance is an inferior choice in most cases.

-*Note: this post contains an explicit language.
+*Note: this post contains explicit language.
 If you prefer, you can read the [clean version]({% post_url 2023-07-03-the-tragic-death-of-inheritance-clean-version %}).*

 ### An Embarrassing Change of Hearts